 I’ve also seen some darn right cute photos of bridal parties with umbrellas and rain boots.
 I wish I would have thought of that (although up until the day of your wedding you are on your knees praying for sun!)

-Our photographer, however, (shout out to Hannah at Elate photo!) took some pretty unique photos in rain puddles, and on top of that the clouds were amazing that day!
+Our photographer, however, took some pretty unique photos in rain puddles, and on top of that, the clouds were amazing that day!

 There is always a silver lining.
 And if there isn’t you shrug your shoulders and say, “the show must go on!”

-In that case, sometimes you to have to plan an outdoor wedding indoors.
+In that case, sometimes you do have to plan an outdoor wedding indoors.